-Arsenal, Chelsea and Liverpool can all call upon the services of players with over 100 caps – and we’ve highlighted each Premier League club’s most experienced international player.
+Arsenal, Chelsea and Liverpool can all call upon the services of players with over 100 caps – but the Premier League is so big nowadays that every club has a smattering of experienced internationals.

 Arsenal – Petr Cech (124 caps for Czech Republic)